vygr/ChrysaLisp/docs/TASKS.md

 ## Networks

-A VP network consists of a group of VP nodes, each connected to a neighbor by a point to point link, each node is executing a group of VP tasks.
+A VP network consists of a group of VP nodes, each connected to a neighbor by a point to point link.
+Each node is executing a group of VP tasks.
 These tasks are communicating with each other via sending and receiving messages, see the `COMMS.md` document for that discussion.